NoraArcher/AmateurSteg-2022a/PRESENTATION.md

 It's quite simple!
 Just click the button to try out different viewing options and discover if there's a flag embedded in the image file.
 You must add an image called "YourImage.png" for the program to work.
-Keep in mind also that the program only supports images with the dimensions (950, 600) unless the user wants a cropped image.
+Keep in mind also that the program only supports images with the dimensions (950, 600) or smaller, unless the user wants a cropped image.

 ## Why Is This Tool Useful?
 It's great for finding flags!
 These stegsolve tools are really useful for deducing clues that might